-Category Mitigation No TABLE A-1 Mitigation Measure Initial Study Section Hazards and Hazardous Materials (Cont.) ННМ5 Hazardous waste shall be kept in a special area which is restricted.
+Category Mitigation No TABLE A-1 Mitigation Measure Initial Study Section Hazards and Hazardous Materials (Cont.)
+HHM5 Hazardous waste shall be kept in a special area which is restricted.
 This material is stored in a secure and safe area within a designated hazardous material locker as indicated in the facility's TPR.
-3.7.a ННМ6 Records of load checks and the training of personnel in the recognition, proper handling, and disposition of prohibited waste, as well as a copy of the load checking program and copies of the load checking records for the prior year shall be maintained in the operating record and be available for review by the appropriate regulatory agencies.
-3.7.a Hydrology and Water Quality HWQ1 The facility will comply with the Industrial Storm Water General Permit Order No. 2014-0057-DWQ.
-3.8.a V HWQ2 The facility will implement Best Management Practices (BMPs) contained in a Stormwater Pollution Prevention Plan (SWPPP) in order to minimize the potential for stormwater contamination from runoff.
-HWQ3 Proposed non-structural BMPs include: 1) Turning away any leaking truck; 2) Regularly scheduled preventative maintenance of facility vehicles; 3) Use of absorbent material to soak-up spots of leaked fluids; 4) Implementing a litter control plan as contained in the Transfer/Processing Report; and 5) Regular cleaning of all areas.
+3.7.a HHM6 Records of load checks and the training of personnel in the recognition, proper handling, and disposition of prohibited waste, as well as a copy of the load checking program and copies of the load checking records for the prior year shall be maintained in the operating record and be available for review by the appropriate regulatory agencies.
+Hydrology and Water Quality HWQ1 The facility will comply with the Industrial Storm Water General Permit Order No. 2014-0057-DWQ.
+3.8.a Zunny HWQ2 The facility will implement Best Management Practices (BMPs) contained in a Stormwater Pollution Prevention Plan (SWPPP) in order to minimize the potential for stormwater contamination from runoff.
+3.8.a HWQ3 Proposed non-structural BMPs include: 1) Turning away any leaking truck; 2) Regularly scheduled preventative maintenance of facility vehicles; 3) Use of absorbent material to soak-up spots of leaked fluids; 4) Implementing a litter control plan as contained in the Transfer/Processing Report; and 5) Regular cleaning of all areas.
 3.8.a HWQ4 The operator will implement and comply with a "Litter Control Program" as set forth in the facility Transfer and Processing Report.
 A cleanup crew will be assigned to keep the site, ingress and egress points, and adjacent streets and alleys, free of litter.
 A designated litter control team will patrol adjacent public streets and sidewalks at least two times per day.
-Noise N1 The project shall comply with the City of Los Angeles Noise Ordinance No. 144,331 and 161,574, and any subsequent ordinances, which prohibit the emissions or creation of noise beyond certain levels at adjacent uses unless technically infeasible.
+Noise

-Category Mitigation No TABLE A-1 Mitigation Measure Initial Study Section N2 Proper training will be provided to all employees to ensure facility operations are conducted in a manner that minimizes noise impacts.
+Category Mitigation TABLE A-1 Initial No Mitigation Measure Study Section N2 Proper training will be provided to all employees to ensure facility operations are conducted in a manner that minimizes noise impacts.
 3.11.a N3 Hearing protection for personnel is provided to equipment operators and others subject to excessive noise levels from operations, in compliance with OSHA.
 Equipment meets OSHA requirements and is maintained to operate in a clean, quiet and safe manner.
 3.11.a Public Services PS1 Fire suppression equipment shall be continuously available and properly maintained.
-3.13.a PS2 Class ABC fire extinguishers shall be located throughout the facility to provide additional fire protection.
+PS2 Class ABC fire extinguishers shall be located throughout the facility to provide additional fire protection.
 3.13.a PS3 Emergency safety and spill equipment shall be inspected monthly and maintained as required.
 3.13.a PS4 Fire extinguishers shall be inspected once a month and recharged yearly by a contractor.
 3.13.a PS5 Fire hoses shall be located throughout the site.
-3.13.a Utilities and Services U1 A Large Volume Construction and Demolition / Inert Debris Processing permit shall be obtained from CalRecycle.
-3.16.g
+3.13.a Utilities and Services